awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 If you want CloudFront to automatically grant the origin access identity the permission to read objects in your Amazon S3 bucket, choose **Yes, Update Bucket Policy**\.

 **Important**
 If you choose **Yes, Update Bucket Policy**, CloudFront updates the bucket policy to grant the specified origin access identity the permission to read objects in your bucket\.
 However, CloudFront does not remove existing permissions in the bucket policy or permissions on individual objects\.
 If users currently have permission to access the objects in your bucket using Amazon S3 URLs, they will still have that permission after CloudFront updates your bucket policy\.
 To view or change the existing bucket policy and the existing permissions on the objects in your bucket, use a method provided by Amazon S3\.
-For more information, see [Granting the OAI Permission to Read Files in Your Amazon S3 Bucket](private-content-restricting-access-to-s3.md#private-content-granting-permissions-to-oai)\.
+For more information, see [Granting the OAI permission to read files in your Amazon S3 bucket](private-content-restricting-access-to-s3.md#private-content-granting-permissions-to-oai)\.

 If you want to update permissions manually, for example, if you want to update ACLs on your objects instead of updating bucket permissions, choose **No, I will Update Permissions**\.